Davidson4376/windows-uwp.fr-fr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   Dans Welcome.xaml.cs, implémentez l’événement click Forget Device.
-Cette opération utilise l’appareil sélectionné dans la liste et la méthode passport helper pour appeler remove device.
+-   In Welcome.xaml.cs implement the Forget Device click event.
+This will use the selected device from the list of devices and use the passport helper to call remove device.

     ```cs
     private void Button_Forget_Device_Click(object sender, RoutedEventArgs e)